DOS Days

 Downloads

-Built into most Windows driver sets is Matrox's set of Windows utilities, which they called "MGA PowerDesk".
+Built into most of their Windows driver sets is Matrox's set of Windows utilities, which they called "MGA PowerDesk".
 For Windows ME, it came with Millennium drivers built-in (Matrox never released any others).
 See also my main Matrox Downloads page for more.

 Click on an icon in the table below to download the file.